weak-head/m4b-maker/README.md

 ## m4bify

-`m4bify` simplifies converting audio files into M4B audiobooks by processing files in the specified directory and sorting them alphabetically to ensure the correct playback order.
+`m4bify` creates M4B audiobook by processing files in the specified directory, sorting them alphabetically to ensure the correct playback order.
 Chapters can be organized either as file-based, where each audio file becomes its own chapter named using metadata or filenames, or directory-based, where each top-level subdirectory is treated as a chapter, combining all its audio files, including those in nested folders, into one.

 Other features include: